jonase/eastwood/README.md

   desired: "and then after each top level form print any changes to that list of loaded namespaces (typically as the result of evaluating a `require` or `use` form).")
+* `:var-info` - print some info about Vars that exist in various namespaces, and how many of them have data describing them in Eastwood's `var-info.edn` resource file, and how many do not.
+  Useful when new releases of Clojure are made that add new Vars, to determine which ones Eastwood does not know about yet.

 ### Eastwood config files